Bukk94/KickLib/README.md

 ## Examples 💡

-### OAuth flow
+### OAuth flow / Authenticated API calls

-Simple OAuth flow using KickLib OAuth generator.
+Almost all calls requires authentication.
+Kick officially supports OAuth 2.1 flow.
+KickLib provides tools for generating OAuth URLs, exchanging code for tokens, and refreshing tokens.

 > NOTE: If no state is provided, it will automatically generate state for you as base64 encoded verifier code!